 Turn your commitment to public health into action with the online MPH at Purdue University.
-Designed for individuals who are interested in identifying and enacting public health solutions locally, nationally and globally, this robust and relevant program is backed by the research expertise that Purdue is known for.
+Designed for individuals who are interested in identifying and enacting public health solutions locally, nationally and globally, this robust and relevant program is backed by Purdue's rich research expertise.

-An accomplished faculty of practitioners provide training in science-based knowledge, empowering students to develop effective, evidence-based programs.
-Coursework incorporates real-world examples of cutting-edge research, including findings resulting from grants to Purdue faculty and the College of Health and Human Sciences that have directly impacted MPH research.
+An accomplished team of practitioners provide training in science-based knowledge, empowering students to develop effective, evidence-based programs.
+Coursework incorporates real-world examples of public health intervention design.
+Students learn how to analyze research studies and then translate them into real-world settings.

 Purdue University’s Master of Public Health is an applicant for accreditation by the Council on Education for Public Health (CEPH).
 The accreditation review will address the MPH degree with concentrations in health statistics, environmental health (both offered on-campus only), and family and community health (offered online and on-campus).
 Other degrees and areas of study offered by this institution will not be included in the unit of accreditation review.